hanrichard/Notebook/interview_react_js.md

 - Avoid bugs with the ease of readability and Validation

 ### What is the render method for?
-To determine what should be rendered for a particular component.
+To determine what should be rendered for a particular component. '

+### What's the difference between a controlled component and an uncontrolled one in React?
+A controlled component has its state completely driven by React, whereas uncontrolled components can maintain their own internal state.
+E.g., a textarea's value.